 Rocky Fork Lake

 charteuse jigs.
 Remember there is a daily limit of 30 and a minimum size limit of 9 inches.

-or casting.
-Daily limit of 6 and a minimum size of 15 inches.
+nightcrawler.
+Remember there is a daily limit of 6 and a minimum size of 15 inches.

 Thanks to Leon & Jean Cole of Coles Bait and Tackle, Bainbridge, Ohio for the fishing reports!